 The emission maps are used by AEA and other organisations for a variety of Government policy support work at the national scale.
-In particular the maps are used as input into a programme of air pollution modelling studies.
+In particular, the maps are used as input into a programme of air pollution modelling studies.
 Local area statistics are also compiled from the maps and related data.
-For example Local Authority level data on carbon dioxide emissions and fuel use have been produced for Defra and DECC (formerly BERR) since 2003 using data from the NAEI mapping work.
-As of March 2008, these datasets were designated as National Statistics (King et al and Bush et al, 2008).
+For example, Local Authority level data on carbon dioxide emissions and fuel use have been produced for Defra and DECC since 2003 using data from the NAEI mapping work.
+As of March 2008, these datasets were designated as National Statistics.